-Whether you have an indoor or an outdoor cat, here’s the bottom line: both are likely to go missing at some point.
-And in a world where only around 2% of missing cats are reunited with their parents, attaching an ID tag or GPS tracker to their collar can help keep your missing your cat safe.
+In a world where only around 2% of missing cats are reunited with their parents, attaching an ID tag or GPS tracker to their collar can help keep your missing your cat safe.
 Bringing up the million dollar question: how to train a cat to wear a collar in the first place?

 Now you wouldn’t be the first to wonder whether cat collar training makes sense.
-But with a little time and patience, cats can and do take to collars pretty well.
+But with a little time and patience, cats can and do adjust to collars pretty well.
 Plus, a collar helps signal that they have a home and family.

 (Which lowers the chances of kitty being “adopted” by a well-meaning neighbor.
 Or ends up at a local animal shelter – where they might even be euthanized, if left unclaimed.)